 TM: Did you ever get any rejections for your previous novels?
 If yes how did you react to them?

 Sudeep: Yes, I was rejected by a few publishers who told me that the story sounds too real to be true.
-I think that worked in my favour and readers loved ‘Few things left unsaid’ which was published in 2011.
+I think that worked in my favor and readers loved ‘Few things left unsaid’ which was published in 2011.
 The rest follows.
 However, one needs to keep patience in the entire process of publishing and writing.
 An author can’t be a well-known face by himself; it’s the love of readers that make him one.
 This requires a lot of patience and effort.

 TM: How did you come up with the titles for your books?
 Tell us briefly about the three novels published so far.